AIU Welcomes U.S. Army Students

 Do I need to be on active duty to have my Army training and experience applied towards transfer credit?

-Absolutely not.
-The university will evaluate all of your training and experience for the consideration of possible transfer credit whether you are on Active Duty, Inactive, Retired, or Separated from your branch of service.
+No. The university will evaluate all of your training and experience for the consideration of possible transfer credit whether you are on Active Duty, Inactive, Retired, or Separated from your branch of service.

 Besides Army training and experience, what else can be applied as transfer credit towards the degree I want to pursue?